 Resources and Reporting

 USU is committed to a working and learning environment free of sexual misconduct.
-If you have experienced sexual misconduct (sexual assault, dating/domestic violence, or stalking), USU offers support services to help you heal and succeed in school.
+If you have experienced sexual misconduct (sexual harassment, sexual assault, relationship violence, or stalking), USU offers many resources and services to help you heal and achieve your academic goals.

 USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy and counseling for survivors of interpersonal violence.
 Advocates help you navigate your options, seek medical attention, get a sexual assault forensic exam, and receive counseling.
 SAAVI offers referrals to services wherever you are located.